In this guide

 - Can I be profitable trading prediction markets part-time?

 - Absolutely — numerous successful traders operate on fewer than 10 hours weekly.
-The calibre of your research outweighs the sheer volume of hours invested.
+The calibre of your analysis outweighs the sheer hours invested.

 - What tools do I need for this routine?

-- PolyGram's platform for placing trades, a simple spreadsheet for record-keeping, and access to your preferred information sources within your area of expertise.
-Expensive or specialised software is unnecessary.
+- PolyGram platform for placing trades, a simple spreadsheet for record-keeping, and access to your preferred research materials.
+Specialist software is unnecessary.